 ⬇️ Please scroll down to the recipe card to see full ingredient amounts and instructions.

-STEP ONE: First, cut the chicken to 2-3" pieces.
+STEP ONE: First, cut the chicken to 2-3" pieces (through the bone if necessary).
 Place into a large bowl, along with salt, pepper, curry powder, and fish sauce.
 Stir until chicken is evenly coated and let marinade for at least 1 hour, up to overnight.
-If marinading for more than 2 hours, place in the fridge and let come to room temperature before searing.
+If marinading for more than 2 hours, cover with plastic wrap and store in the fridge.
+Let come to room temperature before searing.

 STEP TWO: Heat oil over high heat in a large heavy-bottomed pot (I recommend an enameled cast iron Dutch oven).
 Add half the chicken, skin side down, and sear for 2-3 minutes.
 When the chicken easily releases from the bottom of the pot, flip and sear for an additional 2-3 minutes.
 Transfer to a plate and repeat with second half.
 Set aside.